 Cooktown is situated on the east coast of Cape York Peninsula, Australia, 320kms or 4 hours drive north of Cairns.

-Couple this with Cooktown’s colonial charm and its friendly people and you have a truly unique angling experience.
+Couple this with Cooktown’s colonial charm, it’s history, Indigenous culture and its friendly people and you have a truly unique angling experience.

 It is a great starting point for anyone venturing further up the Cape.
 Make the most of a fishing charter and improve your skills and learn tips and techniques to improve your fishing experience further north.